 Wyoming swimming has been a part of Tom Johnson's life for a little more than two decades.
-Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the past 16 years has been head coach.
+Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the last 17 years has been head coach.

 In the past 17 seasons at the helm of the Wyoming swimming and diving program, Johnson has led the Cowboys and Cowgirls to their highest conference finishes ever and has been named conference coach of the year four times.
 At UW, he has seen 30 individual Mountain West Champions, four Western Athletic Conference Champions, four individual Mountain Pacific Sports Federation (MPSF) Champions, three Honorable Mention All-Americans and 11 student-athletes earn Academic All-America honors.
 He also coached the Cowgirls first back-to-back Honorable Mention All-American in Kelsey Conci.
 Possibly his greatest achievement came in 2004 when he helped Scott Usher reach the 2004 Olympic Games.